HAWAII PRENUPTIAL AGREEMENTS

 GETTING HAWAII PRENUPTIAL AGREEMENTS DRAFTED

 Many people are tempted to draft these types of agreements on their own, to save money.
-But undertaking agreement of this importance and complexity usually calls for the services of a good family law attorney.
+But drafting an agreement of this importance usually calls for the services of an experienced family law attorney.
 Typically, people are having these agreements prepared in order to save many, many thousands of dollars.
-Therefore, this makes prenuptial agreements something worth investing in to get it done right.
-We have substantial experience drafting solid, cost-effective premarital agreements.
-If you have a question about Hawaii prenuptial agreements, or would like to set up a consult, e-mail us or call us at 593-2199.
-We'll be happy to hear from you.
+Therefore, this makes prenuptial agreements something worth an investment to get it done right.